The computational complexity of knot genus in a fixed 3-manifold: Decomposing a triangulated manifold along spheres and discs

 \section{Decomposing a triangulated manifold along spheres and discs}

 In the previous section, we proved Theorem \ref{Thm:MainThmIrred}.
-This established the main theorem in the case of irreducible boundary-irreducible 3-manifolds.
+This established Theorem \ref{thurston ball} for irreducible and boundary-irreducible 3-manifolds.
 In this section, we start to tackle the general case, by decomposing our given 3-manifold along spheres and discs.

 The following is Theorem 11.4 and Addendum 11.5 of \cite{lackenby2016efficient}.
 It provides a method for building a triangulation of the connected summands of a 3-manifold $X$.
 The input is a triangulation $\mathcal{T}$ of $X$, together with normal spheres $S$ that specify the connected sum.
 The running time of the algorithm is bounded above in terms of the weight $w(S)$.
 Recall that this is the number of intersection points between $S$ and the 1-skeleton of $\mathcal{T}$.